wp-plugins/akw-store-locator/readme.txt

 * Gives admin the ability to move the marker for address when adding a new store.
 * Supports Wordpress 3.9.2
 = 1.6 =
-* Options to choose between kilometers or miles.
+* Options to choose between kilometres or miles.
 * Updated csv file upload.
 * Preferred store and custom text options for stores.
 = 1.5 =